top of page

 Untitled design (17).png

-Tamara’s rug hooking workshops are offered to guilds and fiber art groups across the U.S. Each class is built around artistic mentorship, original design, and deep personal creativity.
-From hooked portraits and landscape rugs to still life and abstract designs, you’ll be guided through the process of bringing your ideas to life in wool.
+Tamara’s rug hooking workshops are offered to guilds and fiber art groups across the U.S. Each class is built around artistic mentorship, original design, and personal creativity.
+Hooked portraits of many kinds, landscape rugs, art adaptations, and abstract designs: whatever type of rug you choose, you’ll be guided through the process of bringing your ideas to life in wool.

 Untitled design (17).png